New Updates

 How absurd is it to think that I can impress God?

-But how can I impress God when Jesus is beside Him, seated at His right hand - the flawless, glorious, magnificent and incomparable Son of God?
+Impress my Heavenly Father?
+How could that ever happen when Jesus is beside Him, seated at His right hand - the flawless, glorious, magnificent and incomparable Son of God?
 In truth, my effort to impress God with my "devotion" is really an effort to marginalize my Savior.
 What a flagrant sin that is when understood in this way!

 God hears me because I love Jesus